Written by The Business Journal Staff

 What do you like to do in your spare time, Aaron?

 I love to travel as often as possible.
-My wife, Erin, and I just returned from a trip to Cabo and in the past year have been to Europe, Chicago, Nashville, Portland, Scottsdale and Sonoma.
 I am an admitted workaholic, and I have learned that to stay sane, I need to get away for a few days every couple months.
 I often have my best inspirations away from the day-to-day, so I come back renewed and excited to get back to it.
 I’m also a huge taco aficionado and am always trying local recommendations as we travel between our various branches.
 I still need to find the best taco in Fresno!